October 1, 2017 through February 28, 2018

 And while there are certainly times when our lives can be in danger, and times when it may be paramount to our own physical safety to listen to authority, those times are typically rare in our daily lives.

-So, for six months I will be locking arms and joining hearts and minds with Isabel, and together we will be facilitating a circle to unearth, unravel, dismantle, and dislodge these stories that live within, the ideas that others know better than us for our own lives, the thought that we must always follow the rules and be Good Girls.
+So, for five months I will be locking arms and joining hearts and minds with Isabel, and together we will be facilitating a circle to unearth, unravel, dismantle, and dislodge these stories that live within, the ideas that others know better than us for our own lives, the thought that we must always follow the rules and be Good Girls.
 We will learn about embodying our own defiance and resistance in response to hearing and honoring our own knowing.
 We will embrace being our own authorities of our own lives.

 I would be over the moon if you choose to join us.

 In rebellious solidarity, always,